ReichertL/Menhir/README.md

 }
 ```
 The covid dataset was taken from kaggle: [link](https://www.kaggle.com/datasets/meirnizri/covid19-dataset).
+The original file was altered.
+Missing Values were originally written as 97,98,99 are now mapped as -1,-2,-2.
+For 9999-99-99 in DATE_DIED, the value -3 was used.
+Dates in DATE_DIED are given as days since the 1.1.2020.

-To regenerate the plots of interest, check `evaluation/commands` for the corresponding python3 call.
+To regenerate plots from the paper, check `evaluation/commands` for the corresponding python3 call.
 The calls to `plot.py` must be made from the `evaluation` sub-directory.
 The following python3 packages must be installed: numpy, pandas, seaborn, statsmodels, matplotlib.